Guimba: Economy

 Most Guimbanians derive their income from agriculture.
 As such, the agriculture sector ranks first in terms of generating employment for the populace.
 At the end of year 2006, Guimba had a total labor force of 38,120.

 Guimba economy revolves mainly on agriculture.
 However, there are also cottages, small and medium scale industries.
-Local producers are involved in the manufacture of furniture, food processing, panara making, native rice cakes, palay buying, auto parts, clothing, subdivisions, cosmetics, medicine, and construction.
+Local producers are involved in the manufacture of furniture, food processing, panara making, native rice cakes, palay buying, auto parts, clothing, subdivisions, importing, cosmetics, medicine, and construction.